 Once people have access to the right data, expect decisions to be made based on “facts and data” rather than intuition.
 Again, this will be a change for many people in most organizations.
 Use accurate data, from the right sources, to support decisions and other actions.
 Encourage others to do the same, by asking, “Do you have data to support this position?” and by sharing appropriate data that reinforces statements regularly.

 Socialize the adoption of a data-literate culture through the development of an enterprise approach to data management, including data governance and data stewardship, effective metadata management, and the expectation of high data quality in all applications across the organization.
 Establish best practices and processes for data management and data usage throughout the organization, and expect their consistent implementation.
+Develop appropriate education and training in all aspects of data literacy for the organization’s staff and leadership.

-Ensure proper data sharing across the organization so people have the ability to view the data, manage it, work with it, and collaborate using data and the suitable technologies and tools.
+Ensure proper data sharing across the organization so people can view the data, manage it, work with it, and collaborate using data and the suitable technologies and tools.
 Identify the optimal tools, technologies, and infrastructure to enable data sharing and decision-based data usage.
 Evaluate the use of multiple data sets to answer a question or address a situation; are the additional sources necessary, and if so, for what purpose?
 Determine how the data from the multiple data sets should be combined to maintain an objective view of all the data used.

 Learn about data visualization and its strengths and challenges, so that the data can “tell a story.”
 However, remember that data visualizations can be manipulative, so exercise care in the ethical and apt use of infographics, dashboards and scorecards, and other forms of data visualization to tell the unbiased story.
 Ask questions such as, “Should the data be presented in a bar graph, a spreadsheet, an infographic, etc…?”
 “Does the use of color influence the presentation and / or the analysis and interpretation?”